butttcoin/ButtCoinV2/source/selfdrop/readme.md

 ![Image3](https://raw.githubusercontent.com/butttcoin/ButtCoinV2/master/source/selfdrop/img3.png)

 ### Step 5:
-You can now make a transaction any time with your wallet, with any amount (zero included) to get more rewards!
+You can now make a transaction any time with your wallet, with any amount (for example 1) to get more rewards!